Contents

 Heat Loss in Cold Seasons.

-A lot of standard-sized skylights cost $150 to $3,500.
+The majority of standard-sized skylights cost $150 to $3,500.
 The bigger the skylight, the greater the cost.
-If your roof opening does not fit among the below sizes, expect to pay at least 25% more for the system than the next-closest standard choice on this list.
+If your roof opening does not fit one of the listed below sizes, expect to pay at least 25% more for the unit than the next-closest requirement alternative on this list.

 Size (Width by Height) Price.